 sudo flatpak install flathub cc.arduino.arduinoide -y

-On the other hand, Arduino IDE 2.x is a complete rewrite featuring a modern interface, code autocompletion, syntax highlighting, and an integrated live debugger.
+Arduino IDE 2.x is a complete rewrite with a modern interface, code autocompletion, syntax highlighting, and an integrated live debugger.
 To install it, run:

 sudo flatpak install flathub cc.arduino.IDE2 -y

-Note that the Flatpak version of Arduino IDE 2.x is community-maintained and not officially supported by Arduino.
-For issues specific to the Flatpak wrapper, instead report them to the Flathub issue tracker rather than Arduino’s official support channels.
+The Flatpak version of Arduino IDE 2.x is community-maintained and not officially supported by Arduino.
+For issues specific to the Flatpak wrapper, report them to the Flathub issue tracker rather than Arduino’s official support channels.

 Configure USB Permissions for Flatpak